Flumethrin

-Flumethrin is a pyrethroid insecticide.
+Flumethrin is a pyrethroid insecticide and acaricide.
 It is used externally in veterinary medicine against parasitic insects and ticks on cattle, sheep, goats, horses, and dogs, and the treatment of parasitic mites in honeybee colonies.

 Chemistry

 Flumethrin is a complex mixture of stereoisomers.
-The molecule contains three asymmetric carbon atoms, there is cis-trans isomerism at the cyclopropane ring, and cis-trans isomerism at the carbon-carbon double bond of the alkene.
+The molecule contains three asymmetric carbon atoms, there is cis-trans isomerism at the cyclopropane ring, and E/Z isomerism at the carbon-carbon double bond of the alkene.
 So there are 16 different isomers.
-Commercial flumethrin typically contains 92% of the trans isomers on the cyclopropane ring and the cis-configuration at the olefinic carbon-carbon double bond and 8% of the isomer with cis geometry on the cyclopropane ring and the cis-configuration at the olefinic carbon-carbon double bond.
+Commercial flumethrin typically contains 92% of the trans isomers on the cyclopropane ring and the Z configuration at the olefinic carbon-carbon double bond and 8% of the isomer with cis geometry on the cyclopropane ring and the Z configuration at the olefinic carbon-carbon double bond.

 Uses

 Flumethrin is used in products, such as flea and tick collars, to protect pets against fleas.

 It is also used in the proprietary product, ″Bayvarol″, ″Polyvar Yellow″ which are veterinary treatments used by beekeepers against the parasitic mite Varroa destructor.